d4n3sh/thedaneshproject/content/posts/2007-11-13-wordpress-231-upgrade-completed.md

 Finally managed to upgrade to WordPress 2.3.1 today.
 Needed quite a few tweaks here and there but everything seems to be holding togather now.

-Over the next week I&#8217;ll be fine tuning the functionality side of things so expect to see some errors.
+Over the next week I'll be fine tuning the functionality side of things so expect to see some errors.
 Learning the whole new Tags phenomenon now 🙂

 For now these are the plug ins I have running on my shiny new WordPress installation.